 - Commissioning services to meet the needs of victims locally from funding received directly from the Ministry of Justice.

-- Taking a holistic approach to community safety which brings in the services of all agencies which have a contribution to make to keeping local communities safe
+- Taking a holistic approach to community safety which brings in the services of all agencies which have a contribution to make to keeping local communities safe.

 Commissioners are single elected individuals who take executive decisions, supported by a highly qualified team.
 The principle of one accountable individual, directly responsible for the totality of police force activity is core to the role.